xealea/xealea/README.md

 ## Hello, World! 👋

-I'm a programmer who loves to code in C. Here's a snippet of my favorite C code:
+I'm a amateur programmer who loves to code in C. Here's a snippet of my favorite C code:

 ```c
 #include <stdio.h>